Panama scandals: Aftermath

 Georges Clemenceau was defeated in the 1893 election because of his association with Cornelius Herz.
-Although three governments collapsed, this crisis differed from the Boulanger affair in that the Republic was never really in threat of being overthrown.
+Although three governments collapsed, this crisis differed from the Boulanger affair in that the Republic was never really at risk of being overthrown.
 However, it did raise doubts in the public eye and meant that politicians were no longer trusted.
 To monarchists it proved that the republic was corrupt.

 Hannah Arendt argues that the affair had an immense importance in the development of French antisemitism, due to the involvement of two Jews of German origin, Baron Jacques Reinach and Cornelius Herz.
-Although they were not among the bribed Parliament members or on the company's board, according to Arendt they were in charge of distributing the bribe money, Reinach among the right wing of the bourgeois parties, Herz among the anti-clerical radicals.
+Although they were not among the bribed Parliament members and not on the company's board, according to Arendt they were in charge of distributing the bribe money, Reinach among the right wing of the bourgeois parties, Herz among the anti-clerical radicals.
 Reinach was a secret financial advisor to the government and handled its relations with the Panama Company.
 Herz was Reinach's contact in the radical wing, but Herz's double-dealing blackmail ultimately drove Reinach to suicide.

 However, before his death Reinach gave a list of the suborned members of Parliament to the Libre Parole, Edouard Drumont's antisemitic daily, in exchange for the paper covering up Reinach's own role.
 Overnight, the story transformed La Libre Parole from an obscure sheet into one of the most influential papers in the country.
 The list of culprits was published morning by morning in small installments, so that hundreds of politicians had to live on tenterhooks for months.
 The scandal showed, in Arendt's view, that the middlemen between the business sector and the state were almost exclusively Jews, thus helping to pave the road for the Dreyfus Affair.

 In 1894, a second French company, the Compagnie Nouvelle du Canal de Panama (New Panama Canal Company), was created to manage the assets, and potentially finish construction.
 The new company sought a buyer for the assets, with an asking price of US $109 million.
 The construction of the canal was taken over by the United States which bought out the lease, the shares and assets in the Hay–Bunau-Varilla Treaty of November 1903, for US $40 million.
 Work resumed in 1904 and the canal opened 3 August 1914.